b. March 31, 1929, Hanover, New Hampshire

 d.
 November 11, 1989, Oakland, California

-All images © 2014 The Jay DeFeo Trust/Artist Rights Society/ARS New York.
+All images © 2018 The Jay DeFeo Foundation /Artist Rights Society (ARS), New York.

-Images may not be reproduced in any form without permission from the trust.
+Images may not be reproduced in any form without permission from the foundation.

 Making Space shines a spotlight on the stunning achievements of women artists between the end of World War II (1945) and the start of the Feminist movement (around 1968).
 Drawn entirely from the Museum’s collection, the exhibition features nearly 100 paintings, sculptures, photographs, drawings, prints, textiles, and ceramics by more than 50 artists.
 Jay DeFeo is represented by Blossom (1958).